-Inter-regional trading, risk management and revenue adequacy
+Inter-regional trading, risk management, and revenue adequacy

-This Section sets out the Commission's analysis of the likely impacts of the Southern Generators' proposal when compared with the Snowy Hydro Re-orientation proposal, on hedging inter-regional trading risk, including an examination of the revenue adequacy of the proposal.
+This Section sets out the Commission's analysis of the likely impact of the Snowy Hydro Re-orientation proposal on hedging inter-regional trading risk compared to the Southern Generators' proposal.
+This included an examination of the revenue adequacy of the proposals.

-The comparative impact the proposal has on hedging is important because a large proportion of the revenues of participants in the wholesale electricity market derive from trading in hedging instruments.
-Hedging instruments therefore provide important signals for long-term investment and entry decisions by generators, retailers and large loads.
+The impact of the Snowy Hydro Re-orientation proposal on inter-regional hedging is important because a large proportion of the revenues of participants in the wholesale electricity market derive from trading in hedging instruments.
+Hedging instruments therefore provide important signals for long-term investment and entry decisions by generators, retailers, and large loads.
 For example: